tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

   * Document and reference security relevant audit and review results.

-This EIP also encourages the proposal of an informational EIP to provide Guidelines for Writing EIP Text on Security Considerations including a description of the Ethereum Threat Model, Common Issues and Examples for writing good text on Security Considerations.
+This EIP also encourages the proposal of another informational EIP to provide "*Guidelines for Writing EIP Text on Security Considerations*" including a description of the Ethereum Threat Model, Common Issues and Examples for writing a good "Security Considerations" section.

 References: